lynguyen-mia/hotel-booking-react-app/README.md

 # React Hotel Booking App
-This React application provides a robust e-commerce platform for selling digital products.
-Built with modern JavaScript technologies, it offers comprehensive features for both customers and administrators.
+This React application provides a robust platform for hotel booking.
+It offers comprehensive features for both customers and administrators.

 ## Features:
 - User authentication: Secure user registration and login using [token authorization, password encryption].